Lechindianer/Beerware/README.md

-You know the situation: You're in a bar/disco you don't visit so frequently, order a beer but...
-OH NOOO!
+You know the situation: You're in a bar/disco (that) you don't visit frequently.
+You order a beer but... oh no!
 What a horrible taste!
-Then you remember...
-Oh, I had this beer already the last time, but didn't remember that I disliked it also the last time.
+Then you remember: you ordered this beer last time --- you just didn't remember that you disliked it.

 Beerware will make you remember.
 You can save and rate beers and view a sorted list of your tried beers.